Conditions of Play

 The Late Entry Policy does not apply to Exempt entries or Championship Pre-Registration fees.

-Information concerning practice rounds, course assignment, pairings, starting times, etc. will be mailed or emailed no later than one week prior to the event for those players opting for the paper or electronic option.
+Information concerning practice rounds, course assignment, pairings, starting times, etc. will be emailed prior to the event.
 Information will be posted at the FSGA website, www.fsga.org.
 If you have not received your information within five days of the event, it is YOUR responsibility to contact the FSGA Tournament Office.
 Do not call more than five days prior to the event.

 Players who have applied to participate in a FSGA event and wish to withdraw for any reason MUST withdraw through the FSGA website or notify the FSGA Office by email at firstname.lastname@example.org or by telephone at (813) 632-3742 prior to the event.
 Players who fail to follow this procedure will be listed as a NO SHOW.